boostorg/hana/doc/tutorial.md

 Hana being a header-only library without external dependencies, using Hana in your own project is very easy.
 Basically, just add the `include` directory to your compiler's header search path and you are done.
+If you want to cleanly install Hana on your system, you have a couple of options.
+On OS X, the easiest way is to use [Homebrew][]:

+@code{.sh}
+brew install --devel homebrew/devel-only/hana
+@endcode

+Until the library has a stable release, Hana will only live in [homebrew-devel-only][Homebrew.devel-only].
-If you want to cleanly install Hana on your system, you can download the code from the official GitHub [repository][Hana.repository] and then issue the following commands from the root of the project (requires [CMake][]):
+If you don't have Homebrew, you can download the code from the official GitHub [repository][Hana.repository] and then issue the following commands from the root of the project (requires [CMake][]):

 @code{.sh}
 mkdir build && cd build